Skip to content

 InfectionsMycoplasma infection (especially in children), herpes simplex virus

-Many cases have been reported, especially with antiepileptic drugs.
-Cases have been reported of onset 35 days after combined use of carbamazepine and phenytoin 3), and of TEN after switching to lamotrigine 7).
-The contribution of NSAIDs to onset is thought to involve inhibition of prostaglandin production.
+Many cases have been reported, particularly with antiepileptic drugs.
+Cases have been reported where symptoms developed 35 days after combined use of carbamazepine and phenytoin 3), and where TEN developed after switching to lamotrigine 7).
+The contribution of NSAIDs to onset is presumed to involve prostaglandin production inhibition as a mechanism.

 In recent years, SJS/TEN caused by immune checkpoint inhibitors (ICIs) has also been reported.
 In a post-marketing survey of tislelizumab, 3 cases of TEN were identified among 3,795 adverse events 5).
 The median time to onset of ICI-induced SJS/TEN is 32 days, and a report of 305 cases followed up found 69 deaths 4).

 Eye drops can also induce SJS/TEN.
-A case of systemic SJS/TEN overlap (99% body surface area) has been reported after use of brinzolamide eye drops, a sulfonamide carbonic anhydrase inhibitor 1).
+A case has been reported where brinzolamide eye drops, a sulfonamide carbonic anhydrase inhibitor, caused systemic SJS/TEN overlap (99% body surface area) 1).
 Systemic absorption through the conjunctiva and nasal mucosa is thought to trigger a systemic immune response in genetically susceptible individuals.

 SJS/TEN after COVID-19 vaccination has also been reported 2).
 Vaccine-induced SJS/TEN tends to develop within 1–8 days, which is shorter than drug-induced SJS/TEN (2–3 weeks) 2).